Amy Marie Shachter

 Shachter has also led inclusive excellence initiatives and has developed programs aimed at supporting women in science.
 As a former Clare Boothe Luce professor, she leads programs aimed at supporting women faculty and students in STEM.

-Her current portfolio as Senior Associate Provost of Research and Faculty Affairs at Santa Clara University spans strategic initiatives to every-day faculty support.
+In her most recent academic leadership position, she served as Senior Associate Provost of Research and Faculty Affairs at Santa Clara University.
 She received her baccalaureate at Knox College and earned her Ph.D. in inorganic chemistry at the University of Colorado-Boulder.
 She is an Associate Professor of Chemistry and Biochemistry at Santa Clara University.
-In addition, Shachter serves as the co-principle investigator Science Education and Civic Engagement (SENCER), the longest continually funded NSF science education reform project.
-Lastly, she is co-director of the SENCER Center for Innovation-West and is a Senior Fellow for the National Center for Science and Civic Engagement.
+In addition, Shachter was a co-principal investigator for Science Education and Civic Engagement (SENCER), the longest continually funded NSF science education reform project.
+Lastly, she works closely with the National Center for Science and Civic Engagement where she is the National Director for SENCER Centers of Innovation and Regional Engagement, Visiting Research Scholar for 2020-21, and Co-director of the SENCER Center for Innovation-West.